St. Louis encephalitis is an infection from a mosquito. It can range from mild to life-threatening.

 St. Louis encephalitis is caused by a virus.
-Mosquitoes are infected with this virus when they feed on birds.
-Infected mosquitoes can transmit the virus to humans and animals.
-St. Louis encephalitis is not spread from person to person.
+It is spread to humans from the bite of an infected mosquito.
+The virus is not spread from person to person.

-St. Louis encephalitis can result in a wide range of symptoms or produce no symptoms at all.
+St. Louis encephalitis can cause a wide range of symptoms.
+However, sometimes there are no symptoms.
 The disease can be mild, severe, or even fatal.

-Your doctor will ask about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
-Blood tests will also be done to identify the virus.
+Blood tests are usually used to diagnose the virus.

 Centers for Disease Control and Prevention